mzulseptriawan/mzulseptriawan/README.md

 - 👋 Hi, I’m @mzulseptriawan
-- 👀 I’m interested in Learning Language Programming
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python first:)
+- 🌱 I’m currently learning HTML, CSS, PHP
 - 💞️ I’m looking to collaborate on Myself and I
 - 📫 How to reach me Contact me on Telegram or Gmail